Antenatal appointments

 During your appointment

-After that, appointments with our midwives and doctors usually take 20 to 30 minutes.
+Appointments with our midwives and doctors usually take 20 to 30 minutes, except for the first appointment which will take about 1 hour.

-At each appointment we will test your pee (urine) and check your blood pressure.
+At each appointment we'll test your pee (urine) and check your blood pressure.

-We will always ask you about your baby’s movements from 24 weeks onwards.
+We always ask you about your baby’s movements from 24 weeks onwards.

 Your appointments are also an opportunity to talk about how you are feeling.